arrilot/laravel-widgets/README.md

 ?>
 ```

 3) Add some facades here too.
-If you prefer custom blade directives instead of facades (see later) you can skip it.
+If you prefer custom blade directives to facades you can skip this step.

 ```php
 <?php